PaddlePaddle/docs/doc/fluid/beginners_guide/install/CentOSen.md

 	> 2 .
 If you do not specify the pypi package version number, we will by default provide you with a version of PaddlePaddle that supports Cuda 9/cuDNN v7.

-	* For users with `Cannot uninstall 'six'.` problems, but due to Python installation issues already in your system, use `pip install paddlepaddle --ignore-installed six`(CPU) or `pip install paddlepaddle-gpu -- Ignore-installed six` (GPU) solution.
+	* For users with `Cannot uninstall 'six'.` problems, the probable reason is the existing Python installation issues in your system.
+In this case, use  `pip install paddlepaddle --ignore-installed six`(CPU) or `pip install paddlepaddle-gpu -- Ignore-installed six` (GPU)  to resolve.

 	* For users with **other requirements**: `pip install paddlepaddle==[version number]` or `pip3 install paddlepaddle==[version number]`